nkhanhtrn/ff-one-pager/README.md

-# FF One Pager – Browser Extension
+# One Pager – Browser Extension

-Browser extension for Firefox & Chrome.
+Simple notebook in your newtab page

 ## Quick Start